willWallace-RIT/lunopoly/README.md

 - wait (asl is solid but not as known by a lot of people)

+- if you say wait to pull out a tablet pause and look back to gesture and give a person enought time for them to register you are not pulling out heat. in a pack, you are better off setting the pack on the ground first.

 the starter set of gifs should be: probably the same